Ahemida96/Full-Stack-Chat_App/README.md

 ## Overview

 Welcome to the Full-Stack Chat App!
 This project is a real-time chat application that allows users to communicate with each other in a seamless and interactive way.
-The application is built using a full-stack approach, incorporating technologies like React, Node.js, Express, and Socket.io.
+The application is built using a full-stack approach, incorporating technologies like React, Node.js, Express, Firebase and Socket.io.

 ## Features